 Green Zebra Tomatoes

-Green Zebra tomatoes are available late spring through the fall months.
+Green Zebra tomatoes are available in the late spring through fall.

-The Green Zebra tomato was first developed in Everett, Washington in 1983 by Tom Wagner.
-As a plant breeder, Wagner had long been intrigued by the evergreen tomato.
-He set out to develop a striped green variety that unlike most green tomatoes would be resistant to cracking.
-To achieve this new tomato variety Wagner crossed 4 heirloom varieties, one of which was the Evergreen tomato.
-He named the tomato Green Zebra, a nod to the tomatoes unique striping.
-It was featured in Wagner's Tater-Mater Seed Catalog 1993 through 1996 during which time it achieved commercial success in both the gardening and culinary world.
-Today they are grown and distributed predominately out of Mexico and California.
+Green Zebra tomatoes were developed in Everett, Washington, in 1983 by grower Tom Wagner.
+As a plant breeder, Wagner had long been intrigued by the evergreen tomato but was frustrated at the fruit’s delicate nature when ripening.
+Wagner decided to create a striped green variety that would be resistant to cracking and crossed four heirloom varieties, one of which was the evergreen tomato.
+Wagner named the tomato Green Zebra, a nod to the tomato's unique striping.
+Green Zebra tomatoes were featured in Wagner's Tater-Mater Seed Catalog between 1993 and 1996, during which time it achieved commercial success in both the gardening and culinary world.
+Today Green Zebra tomatoes are grown and distributed predominately out of Mexico and California.

 Recipes that include Green Zebra Tomatoes.
 One is easiest, three is harder.